 In the course of trying different approaches, checking what works and what doesn’t, and my growing understanding of how clients behave, I’ve come to understand a few things that can benefit you in your business.
 What are they?

-– People will only pay you based on how heavy the problem you’re solving is to them.
+– People will only pay you based on how they feel the weight of the problem you’re solving for them.
 If they see your service as just luxury (or a nice-to-have stuff), they will keep pricing you as they price snacks on the roadside.

 - Your verbal communication

 I will stop here, but I need you to understand that one effective means of placing a premium on what you do is to make your service delivery kingly.
-How have you been delivering your service to your clients?
+Getting premium sales in business is dependent on creating premium perception.
+And that is what we just discussed how to do.
+So, how have you been delivering your service to your clients?
 How do you package your products for your clients to buy?
 Is there any premium attached to it?

 Whatever value people place on you, the truth remains, you are the one who allows it.
 It’s from your continued pattern and style that they concluded how to price you.